Randall James Proven

 Knowing Randy made you want to make the world a better place.
 A celebration of his multi-faceted life will be held on Saturday, Feb.
 23, 2019 at the Scandinavian Centre, 764 Erin St. at 1:30.
 A second celebration will be held in Basswood at a date to be determined.

 In honour of the huge impact that Randy had on the energy efficient building sector in Manitoba we have decided to start a scholarship in his memory.
-The Randy Proven Scholarship Fund will raise money to help cover the education costs for individuals interested in Passive House, energy efficient building, energy efficient design, and training in energy modeling.
+The Randy Proven Zero Carbon Fund will raise money to help cover the education costs for individuals interested in Passive House, energy efficient building, energy efficient design, and training in energy modeling.

 Thank you in advance for your donation.